 7-day trip in Belize

-Navigate and float your kayak in the South Water Caye Reserve.
-Look for stingrays, eagle rays, grouper, nurse sharks, and more.
+Navigate and float your kayak in the South Water Caye Reserve for seven days.
+Look for stingrays, eagle rays, grouper, and nurse sharks.
 Practice paddling among the mangroves and sail your kayak in open water.
-Snorkel or dive the inner and outer walls of the Coral Barrier Reef.
+Snorkel or dive into the inner and outer walls of the Coral Barrier Reef.

 South Water Caye

 Island and natural monument

 Tobbaco Caye, Southwater Caye, and the second largest Barrier Reef in the World.